 A few reports we recommend running after your inventory count is completed are:

-1) The inventory count results report - this contains discrepancies and is found inside the inventory count itself.
+1) The inventory adjustments report - this contains discrepancies and is found inside the inventory count itself.
+There are a couple of different ways to get there:

 2) "In stock but not recently sold" report - this will identify all the products you have that haven't moved in the last